Author(s): Mareike AUGSBURGER ; Katalin DOHRMANN ; Maggie SCHAUER ; Thomas ELBERT

 Method: Using structural equation modeling, we sought to uncover precursors of reactive and appetitive aggression investigating a sample of 94 adult individuals with refugee status.
 We were interested in direct effects of childhood maltreatment and posttraumatic stress disorder (PTSD) and indirect effects via impulsivity dimensions.

 Results: For reactive aggression there was a direct link between childhood maltreatment and (a) PTSD symptoms and (b) marginal sensation seeking.
 Childhood maltreatment and sensation seeking best predicted appetitive aggression.
 There was no evidence for indirect effects of impulsivity.

-Tags: Agressive tendencies, Child maltreatment, PTSD, Trauma, Violence, Prevention, Refugees, Adults
+Tags: Anger, Child maltreatment, PTSD, Trauma, Violence, Prevention, Refugees, Adults